locationtech/geomesa/docs/user/accumulo/commandline.rst

 ``configure-table``
 ^^^^^^^^^^^^^^^^^^^

-The command will list and update properties on the Accumulo tables used by GeoMesa.
+This command will list and update properties on the Accumulo tables used by GeoMesa.
 It has two
 sub-commands:

 * ``list`` List the configuration options for a table